 Just One Smile Is Very Alluring 微微一笑很倾城 is every gamer’s dream come true.
-I’m no gamer and I still fell in love with the premise.
+I’m no gamer and I still fell in love with the show.
 It alternates between realities in a way that reminds me of W-Two Worlds minus the suspense thriller so it’s quite perceptive for the show to do well, turning up the cute in a light-hearted college romance.

 Episode 1 begins in the City of Jinling where a team of fighters battle a ferocious monster.
 A few perish until a female warrior and her arrow-wielding comrade take down the creature with their seamless combination of attacks.
 The architecture rebuilds itself and the dead regain a life.
 As it turns out, the people of this world are merely avatars in an online game.